Sparse Decomposition of Graph Neural Networks: Limitations of SDGNN

 \subsection{Incompatibility with Inductive Setting}

 SDGNN always requires the GNN embeddings from all nodes as the guiding signal to generate the optimal $\vtheta$ and $\phi$.
 Therefore, SDGNN cannot be applied directly in the inductive setting when new nodes may appear during inference time.
-From the application perspective, a simple strategy could be collecting the $\vtheta$ for all/sampled $1$-hop neighbour nodes and summing them up as the proxy for the new nodes.
-Moreover, after a new node appears once, we could use the inductive GNN to infer the GNN embedding, compute $\vtheta$ with Phase $\vtheta$ for that node and cache the results for future use.
+From the application perspective, a simple strategy to handle the novel nodes in real-time could be collecting the $\vtheta$ for all/sampled $1$-hop neighbour nodes and summing them up as the proxy for the new nodes.
+Moreover, for the situation where we are allowed to do some preprocessing for the novel nodes, we could use the inductive GNN to infer the GNN embedding, compute $\vtheta$ with Phase $\vtheta$ for that node and cache it.
+Then, the actual online inference stage will be the same as the other nodes that are seen during the training of SDGNN.